-One day - training workshop on "Bio Diversity: Law and Policy" was conducted on August 29, 2014 in the Library Hall of Dr. R.M.L.
+"One day - training workshop on "Bio Diversity: Law and Policy" was conducted on September 27, 2014 in the Library Hall of Dr. R.M.L.
 National Law University.
 The Program was sponsored by U.P.
-State Biodiversity Board, Gomti Nagar, Lucknow.
-The Participants in the training program were Divisional Forest Officers (DFOs) of the state of Uttar Pradesh.
-The participants from across the state attended the training programme with full zeal and enthusiasm.
+Bio Diversity Board, Gomti Nagar, Lucknow.
+The Participants in the training program were Divisional Forest Officers DFOs)/Conservators of Forests, state of Uttar Pradesh.
+The participants from across the state attended the training program with full zeal and enthusiasm.

-The inaugural session was presided over by Mrs. Pratibha Singh, Special Secretary of Forest Department and Prof. Gurdip Singh, the Vice Chancellor of the host university.
-The key note address delivered by Mrs Pratibha Singh was emphasized on the importance of our Earth and its biodiversity and also the Earth is the only home for we human beings, so we should take care of it.
+The Inaugural session was presided over by Mrs. Pratibha Singh, Special Secretary of Forest Department and Prof. Gurdip Singh, the Vice Chancellor of the host university.
+The key note address delivered by Mrs. Pratibha Singh was focused on "What is bio diversity" and its significant role to our mother planet.
+She emphasized on the importance of our Earth and its biodiversity and also the Earth is the only home for us human beings, so we should take care of it.
 She also focused on bio diversity law in India and the activities of the U.P. forest Department for preserving, protecting and safeguarding the state bio-diversity.